 Lynda Rose is an Anglican priest and writer.
 Called to the Bar in 1983, she subsequently went into ministry and became one of the first women to be both deaconed and then priested in the Anglican Church.
 She is CEO of Voice for Justice UK, founded to defend the disadvantaged and marginalised, and to speak out for all who face exploitation and/or oppression from the imposition of an increasingly totalitarian and secular worldview.
-She is author of several books for both the religious and general fiction markets, and also serves as Joint Convenor of the Lords and Commons Family and Child Protection Group, an all party Parliamentary group.
+She is author of several books for both the religious and general fiction markets, and also serves as Convenor of the Lords and Commons Family and Child Protection Group, a non-aligned Parliamentary research group.

 Director, Voice for Justice UK